TJ Day 313

 A recent addition to the Linfield College English Department, Joe Wilkins began his teaching career at Waldorf College, where he was awarded the Waldorf College Board of Trustees 2012 Outstanding Faculty Award for his teaching and the 2010 Holmen Professional Excellence award for his writing.

-Professor Wilkins is the author of a memoir, The Mountain and the Fathers: Growing up on the Big Dry, a 2012 Montana Book Award Honor Book and a finalist for the 2013 Orion Book Award, and two collections of poems, Notes from the Journey Westward, winner of the 17 Press Poetry Prize, and Killing the Murnion Dogs, a finalist for the Paterson Poetry Prize and the High Plains Book Award.
-A National Magazine Award finalist and PEN Center USA Award finalist, his poems, essays, and stories have appeared in The Georgia Review, The Southern Review, Utne Reader, Ecotone, The Sun, Orion, and Slate, among other magazines and literary journals.
+Professor Wilkins is the author of a memoir, The Mountain and the Fathers: Growing up on the Big Dry, winner of the 2014 GLCA New Writers Award and a finalist for the 2013 Orion Book Award, and two collections of poems, Notes from the Journey Westward, winner of the 2013 High Plains Book Award, and Killing the Murnion Dogs, a finalist for the 2012 Paterson Poetry Prize.
+A National Magazine Award finalist and Pushcart Prize winner, his poems, essays, and stories have appeared in The Georgia Review, The Southern Review, Utne Reader, Ecotone, The Sun, Orion, and Slate, among other magazines and literary journals.
 Of Wilkins' work, Deborah Kim, editor at the Indiana Review, writes, “The most striking component of it is its awareness of ‘the whole world.’
 What is ordinary becomes transcendent.
 In places derelict and seemingly unexceptional, Wilkins compels us to recognize what is worth salvage, worth praise.”

 Though born and raised on the high plains of eastern Montana, Wilkins now lives with his wife, son, and daughter in McMinnville.
 When not writing and teaching, he and his family enjoy exploring McMinnville, the Coast Range Mountains, and the Oregon coast.